Presentation Brothers: Edmund Rice

-The Congregations
+The congregations

-In the early days, when Edmund first began to attract followers to his way of life, these formed themselves into a small group of companions.
-They lived together in the community and began to follow an adaptation of the Presentation Sisters’ Rule.
+In the early days, when Rice first began to attract followers to his way of life, these formed themselves into a small group of companions.
+They lived together in the community and began to follow an adaptation of the Presentation Sisters’ rule.
 The Holy See had already approved of this Rule when Edmund and his followers began to use their adaptation of it to guide their first steps along the path of religious life.

-In 1832, the Rule of the Religious Brothers, approved by the Pope, was adopted.
+In 1832, the Rule of the Religious Brothers, approved by the pope, was adopted.
 As Superior General of a Pontifical Institute, Rice could now move brothers between dioceses without having to seek each local bishop's permission.
 The majority of brothers accepted the new Rule and went on to become the Congregation of Christian Brothers.
 Today there are Irish Christian Brothers in 17 different countries.

 Brother Michael Augustine Riordan, and a few of the Cork Brothers decided to remain under the jurisdiction of local diocesan bishop and continued to live by the Presentation Rule.
 They became a Pontifical Institute in 1889.
 The Presentation Brothers have a particular devotion to Our Lady of Good Counsel.